Crotched Mountain Rehabilitation Center: Foundation

-While referred to as a camp, the dream had evolved to something far grander.
-A "dream picture" created by a Boston architect of what might be achieved that was presented to the 1944 annual meeting included not only medical, therapeutic and educational facilities, but also a working farm with a modern barn.
+A "dream picture" created by a Boston architect was presented to the 1944 annual meeting and included not only medical, therapeutic and educational facilities, but also a working farm with a modern barn.
 All buildings would be connected by walks and ramps for residents using wheelchairs, crutches, and braces.
-The community included stores where people worked, residences where they lived and even housed two churches.
-(This painting of the Crotched Mountain community still exists and hangs in the president's office.)
+The community included stores where people worked, residences where they lived, and housed two churches.

-In 1944 Gregg described his plan to make this vision a reality to the Society Executive Committee.
-He announced that a friend was willing to establish a foundation and contribute $350,000 to it.
+In 1944, Gregg described his plan to make this vision a reality to the Society Executive Committee.
+He announced that a friend was willing to establish a foundation and contribute $350,000.
 Gregg recommended a fundraising goal of $250,000 for "a camp and fireproof Convalescent Hospital."
 In addition, an endowment of $1 million should be raised to provide operating income.

 The choice of the location of the new rehabilitation center in remote and rural Greenfield was not without some controversy.
 Many thought it should be located in one of the larger cities in the state, Manchester or Nashua.
 Gregg consulted with experts in the field including Dr. Howard A. Rusk, who was the chair of physical rehabilitation medicine established at the New York University Medical Center.
 Rusk and other experts agreed that an institution serving the entire state would benefit from an independent location not affiliated with any hospital.
 The Society affirmed its choice.
 Fundraising continued throughout the late 1940s and early 1950s to raise the funds needed for the construction of the campus and the endowment.
 Gregg was able to generate publicity for his campaign in state, regional and national newspapers which supported the fundraising.
 Construction began in 1950 and the center opened in 1953.

-The facility originally treated people for polio, cerebral palsy, spina bifida and other physical and neurological disabilities.
+The facility originally treated people for polio, cerebral palsy, spina bifida, and other physical and neurological disabilities.
 A center for adult rehabilitation opened in 1961, and a rehabilitation center for adults with brain injuries in 1986.
 It operated a school for the deaf from 1955 to the early 1970s.

-The complex today provides service to over 2,000 children and adults.
-Crotched Mountain has more than 900 employees and an annual budget of more than $42 million.